wrightmat/dnd-eberron/characters/Spindelaryx.md

+---
+gender: Female
+race: Dragon
+subrace: Metallic (Gold)
+occupation: Faction Leader, Prefect of Thrane
+alignment: Lawful Neutral
+---
  #npc [[Draconic Factions]] [[Flamekeep]] [[The Chamber]]

-Gender:: Female
-Race:: Dragon
-Subrace:: Metallic (Gold)
-Alignment:: Lawful Neutral
-Occupation:: Prefect of Thrane

-"The future is writ large in the patterns of history.
+>"The future is writ large in the patterns of history.
 I enjoy conversing with others who think critically about history and society."

 Spindelaryx, also known by the nickname "Spiney", is a powerful dragon and secret leader of the Church of the Silver Flame in Thrane.
 In approximately 912 YK, Spindelaryx was left at an orphanage in Daskaran disguised as a white dragonborn, where she became fast friends with several of the orphans - but especially a young Aasimar named Onme Nanvia Donverou.